Certified Schools can access this resource by logging into the learning hub.

 In the guide, you'll find tips on a number of potential risks such as inappropriate content, peer pressure and online spending.

-This week's free online safety guide focuses on 12 ways to champion equality online.
-It highlights a number of issues such as ‘pack mentality’, haters and discrimination.
+This week's free online safety guide focuses on 10 ways gaming can support positive outcomes.
+It highlights a number of potential benefits including a sense of achievement, learning about teamwork and encouraging creativity.

 Our Certified School Programme is a complete solution for schools to implement an effective approach to online safety.